jacquiet/wp_theme_options/README.md

 4. CONFIGURATION
 ------------------------------------------------------------
 To activate Theme Options for your theme, please follow these steps:

-    - Include init.php (found in the main module dir) in your theme's functions.php file
+    - Include init.php (found in the main module dir) in your theme's functions.php file.
+Example - require_once('modules/theme_options/init.php');

 That's it!
 You're ready to start using Theme Options.